mritunjaysri28/Matplotlib/README.md

 * Color: Sets the color of bars.
 * edgecolor: Sets the color of the borderline of bars.
 * label: Sets label to a bar, appearing in legend.
-* color: color of bar
+* color: the color of the bar
 * align: Aligns the bars w.r.t x-coordinates

 ```python